nhsconnect/nhslogin/src/what-is-users-endpointv2.md

 ## When to use it

-You might use the Users Endpoint V2 to:
+You might use the Users Endpoint V2 interface to:

 - match an existing record in your system to an NHS login account
 - pre-fill user information during onboarding